 By visiting the CARTO website (the “Site”) or using the Service, including by registering, or by otherwise providing us with personal information (“PI”) (such as an email address), you agree to the terms and conditions of this Privacy Notice.

 Cookies are small pieces of text that websites you visit can place on the device you’re using to make the visit—generally a computer or mobile device.
-Standing alone, cookies do not personally identify you—they merely recognize your Web browser.
+Standing alone, cookies do not personally identify you—they merely recognize your web browser.
+When you visit CARTO's website for the first time, a cookie consent banner will pop up and ask you to customize your cookie preferences.

-First-party cookies are cookies set by us on our Site or the Services.
+CARTO sets first-party cookies on our Site or the Services.
 Third-party cookies are set by the external providers whose services are used by our Site; these external providers also set their own cookies.
-Third-party cookies’ terms of use are governed by the external provider’s specific terms and conditions, which we have no control over.
+Third-party cookies’ terms of use are governed by the external provider’s specific terms and conditions, which CARTO has no control over.

 We collect information that is not PI in connection with use of the Site or the Service, such as login and device-related information (e.g., browser type, your IP address, and the date and time of day of your use).
 Such information may be considered PI in your jurisdiction.